Lord Zoltan: Steel City Wrestling (1998–2000)

-Jugan successfully defended the junior heavyweight title against Christian York at the SCW Arena in Irwin, Pennsylvania on January 18, 1998.
+Jugan successfully defended the junior heavyweight title against Christian York at the SCW Arena in Irwin, Pennsylvania, on January 18, 1998.
 A match between York and Reckless Youth was scheduled to take place the following month, on February 8, to decide who would be Jugan's next opponent.
 Prior to the bout, York claimed to have suffered a severe knee injury and forfeited the match.
 York confronted Reckless Youth in the ring following this announcement and challenged his rival to face Jugan for the belt that night.
 This set up an impromptu title match between Jugan and Youth.
 Jugan ended up losing to Reckless Youth in this bout ending his three-year title reign.

-On February 15, Jugan successfully defended the ACW Light Heavyweight Championship against Preston Steele in Cleveland, Ohio; he was awarded the bout via referee decision when Steele could no longer compete due to an ankle injury.
+On February 15, Jugan successfully defended the ACW Light Heavyweight Championship against Preston Steele in Cleveland; he was awarded the bout via referee decision when Steele could no longer compete due to an ankle injury.
 Jugan went on to win an 18-man battle royal at the end of the night.
 He lost to Battman via disqualification in Cleveland on March 22 but retained the title.

-On May 24, Jugan and T. Tantula attended an Extreme Championship Wrestling show in Rostraver, Pennsylvania though they did not compete.
+On May 24, Jugan and T. Tantula attended an Extreme Championship Wrestling show in Rostraver, Pennsylvania, though they did not compete.
 Shortly after his title loss, Jugan formed a "heel" stable called The Dope Show with Shirley Doe and Big Neal the Real Deal.
 He and Shirley Doe began teaming regularly during this period.
 On July 9, they wrestled The Bushwhackers in Cambridge, Ohio.
 The following night in Irwin, The Dope Show defeated Don Montoya and Jimmy Cicero; Jugan would defeat Montoya in a singles match at the end of the month.

 On August 28, Jugan and Rage faced High Society (Cueball Carmichael and Jimmy Cicero) at the SCW Arena.
 He also wrestled Carmichael in single matches during the next two months.
 On October 18, Jugan and Shirley Doe beat The Heartthrobs (Blade and Logan) at the SCW Arena.
 On November 13, Jugan wrestled Doink the Clown in a 30-minute match at Allied Powers Wrestling Federation's "Friday The 13th" supercard at Brockway High School.
 Jugan defeated Doink the following night at APWF's "Hell's Bells" in Big Run, Pennsylvania.
 On November 22, 1998, The Dope Show beat Flexx Wheeler and Nick Burke at the SCW Arena.